Axtrics-Solutions-Pvt-Ltd/aframark_magento_dev/README.md

 # The official Aframark extension for Magento 2 (Sandbox)

-Please note that this is the sandbox version of the app and if you are looking for the production version then kindly use the following link: https://github.com/axtricssolutions/aframark_magento
+Please note that this is the sandbox version of the app and if you are looking for the production version then kindly use this link: https://github.com/axtricssolutions/aframark_magento